baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 - [XDMFFileHandler.jl](https://github.com/baxmittens/XDMFFileHandler.jl)
 - [AltInplaceOpsInterface.jl](https://github.com/baxmittens/AltInplaceOpsInterface.jl)

+Since creating stochastic calculations based on deterministic solutions of discretized partial differential equations is complicated in itself, this project will focus on generating stochastic OGS6 projects.
+However, this project could serve as a basis for creating functionalities for generic stochastic calculations.
+Furthermore, the Julia projects mentioned above can be individually used to create generic stochastic computations.

 ## Current state of development

 **Although in a relatively advanced stage of development, the project should not be used by anyone at this time.**